acdcjunior/pocket-stars/_doc/adr/0002-use-ruby-on-rails-as-backend-and-mysql.md

-# 2. Use Ruby on Rails as backend framework
+# 2. Use Ruby on Rails as backend framework and MySQL as database

 Date: 2021-07-14